KxSystems/docs/docs/ml/automl/faq.md

 1 - Open the file `code/models/kerasmdls.q`

-2 - Follow the naming convention [model-name]{mdl/fit/predict} to create function which define the model to be used, fits the model and predicts the value of the target.
-Ensure that the functions are defined in the root of the `.aml` namespace (this is handled if within the `kerasmdls.q` file)
+2 - Follow the naming convention `[model-name]{mdl/fit/predict}` to create functions which define, the model to be used, fits the model and predicts the value of the target.
+A user must ensure that the functions are defined in the root of the `.aml` namespace (this is handled if within the `kerasmdls.q` file)

 ```q
 $vi kerasmdls.q